bilousdmitro8Terminator101/The-Frankenstein/README.md

 ## Description:

-is a full-fledged console program written in the Windows command line language (Batch).
+The Frankenstein v 1.0.1 is a full-fledged console program written in the Windows command line language (Batch).
 It runs on top of the CMD kernel and provides the user with a set of system utilities and tools through its own menu.
 The program is designed for quick access to key Windows functions: diagnostics, cleaning, power management, launching system components, and system recovery.

 ## Utilities console: